oracle-quickstart/terraform-oci-open-lz/addons/sovereign-controls/readme.md

 * **Oracle-Managed Encryption**: In this model, Oracle manages the encryption keys on your behalf, allowing you to focus on managing your applications.
 * **Customer-Managed Encryption**: This approach gives you full control over managing encryption keys and the Hardware Security Modules (HSMs) that securely store these keys.

-We recommend the **customer-managed** option for encryption, as it provides greater control.
+We recommend the **customer-managed encryptions keys** option, as it provides greater control.
 Within this option, there are different levels of management available:

 >**1.
 Virtual Vault**: Virtual Vault is a multitenant encryption service where your keys are stored in HSM partitions shared with keys from other customers.
 It is the default encryption service in Vault.
 >
 >**2.Private Vault**: Private Vault is a single-tenant encryption service that stores keys in a dedicated HSM partition with isolated cores specifically for your tenancy.
 >Both Vault options allow you to create master encryption keys stored in one of the following ways:
 >* **HSM-Protected**: All cryptographic operations and key storage are performed within the HSM.
 >* **Software-Protected**: Cryptographic operations and key storage occur on a bare metal server, with keys secured at rest using a root key from the HSM.
 >
 >**3.Dedicated KMS**: Dedicated KMS provides a single-tenant HSM partition as a service, offering a fully isolated environment for key storage and management.
 The main distinction from Private Vault is      the level of control over the HSM partitions.
 >
 >**4.External KMS**: External KMS allows you to use your own third-party key management system to protect data in OCI services.
 You retain control over the keys and HSMs outside of OCI, managing their       administration and security.
 Master keys are always stored outside OCI, and encryption/decryption operations occur externally.
 EKMS provides a separation between key management and encrypted resources      in OCI.For more information, visit: [Oracle Sovereign Cloud Solutions - OCI External KMS](https://blogs.oracle.com/cloud-infrastructure/post/oracle-sovereign-cloud-solutions-oci-external-kms)

 Selecting the appropriate OCI KMS offering for your organization depends on your specific needs for control, security, and other factors.
 Consider the following: